 - Bad-smelling saliva

 - Changes in taste caused by irritation of your taste buds.
-You may notice that food tastes salty or metallic after your treatment.
+Food might taste salty or like metal after your treatment.
 This is temporary and usually goes away within 8 weeks after your treatment.
-Try foods with different flavors to ensure you are getting the nutrition you need.
+Try foods with different flavors to make sure you get the nutrition you need.

 Follow-up Care After Your Treatment

-About 1 week after your treatment, you will return to Nuclear Medicine.
-You will have a scan to see where the radioactive iodine was taken up in your body.
-You will get an appointment card before you go home.
-Call 212-639-6652 if you have any questions about the scan.
+Less than 1 week after your treatment, you’ll have a follow-up appointment with Nuclear Medicine.
+There, you’ll have a scan to see where the radioactive iodine was taken up in your body.
+You’ll get an appointment card before you go home.

-- May order other scans based on your healthcare needs
+- Order other scans based on your healthcare needs.

-- May order blood tests to see if the dose of your thyroid medication needs to be changed
+- Order blood tests to see if the dose of your thyroid medication needs to be changed.